MaxManthey/rss-news-evaluation/README.md

 ### Run

-To run the project, make sure to add the path variable for where your database is saved.
+To run the project, make sure to add the path variable for where your database is saved [first arg].
+Also add the desired word [second arg] and the date range from [third arg] and to [fourth arg] the desired date to your arguemnt list.